alexsander-projects/sql-app-project/README.md

 - The Jenkins job will be configured to build the app, and to deploy it into an Azure App Service.

+- Be careful when setting the `Jenkins Job Name` on the Azure DevOps pipeline, it must be the exact name of the Jenkins job, also
+- the paths in the jenkinsfile must be correctly set, or else the build will fail.

 ## Before we start

 - To see how to integrate Jenkins and Azure for Continuous Integration, [click here](https://github.com/nokorinotsubasa/CI-jenkins-azure)